-Below are some health survival tactics I use and recommend when you are trying to reduce exposure to technology and its impact on your life.
+Recently I read a fantastic article on Sleep Advisor by Jess Carpenter called “How Technology is Keeping Us All Up” that I highly recommend.
+Additionally, I’ve included some health survival tactics I use and recommend when you are trying to reduce exposure to technology and its impact on your life.

 Do you get headaches, neck aches, dry eyes or blurred vision?
 This is Computer Vision Syndrome (American Optometric Association) and it causes these issues and more.
 Use the 20-20-20 rule.
 Every 20 minutes, look 20 feet away for longer than 20 seconds.